Dissolute Websites

 So she parked me somewhere (a 'Baby Farm'?) and enlisted as a meteorologist in the Women's Auxiliary Air Force, so that she would be on the same landmass, though mostly in East Anglia.
 Thus she was able to hitch-hike to see me once or twice a month, while she simultaneously started the procedure to adopt me herself.

 Had I been a girl, my history might have been quite different.
+Had she been 'taken advantage of' in France, she might have been reduced to using a Baby-hatch.

 She brought me to Belfast in 1942, where I was nurtured mainly by her mother and her sister, until she was demobilised in 1945.
-Despite being forced to become at least partially right-handed, I think I was quite a happy and a thoughtful child - until interfering males (mainly my right-wing uncle who was a doctor, and my scheduled role-model) advised my mother to send me to the preparatory school mentioned above, and then the very poor-quality Public School (which referred to itself, risibly, as The Eton of Ulster), to remove any 'effeminacy' incurred through an upbringing by 'mere women'.
+Despite being forced to become at least partially right-handed, I think I was quite a happy and a thoughtful child - until interfering males (mainly my Empire Loyalist uncle who was a doctor, and my scheduled role-model) advised my mother to send me to the preparatory school mentioned above, and then the very poor-quality Public School (which referred to itself, risibly, as The Eton of Ulster), to remove any 'effeminacy' incurred through an upbringing by 'mere women'.

 Before my eightieth year I hadn't thought about the missing period between my birth and my adoption and subsequent residence in Belfast.
 Most of my past is occluded – a blank with foggy bits, so it never occurred to me to wonder.
 Maybe I have always lived too much in the present.
 I reckon there is no way to find out.
 The curious thing is how incurious I have always been about my unremembered early life, especially that missing year.
 Where was I ?
 How was I looked after ?
 Has it anything to do with my mild phobia of make-up, especially bright-red lips (and clowns), lots of teeth, big eyes and breasts ?